One of the most overlooked aspects of options trading is option approval levels.

 Learn.
 If you didn’t get into the Option Level you desired, you need to spend some time learning about options.
 There are a lot of online option courses that provide you with a certificate upon completion.
 These certificates are great to have and to submit with your application when you apply to upgrade your Option Level.

-When you are upgraded to Option Levels 3 and 4, you are now trading on margin and moving into the more advanced option strategies.
+When you are upgraded to Option Levels 3 and 4, you are now trading on margin and moving into the more advanced options strategies.
 Margin allows you to borrow money from your brokerage to trade spreads and naked options.
-Most of your option strategies are going to fall into these two categories so working to Option Level 3 is a priority for most traders.
+Most of your options strategies are going to fall into these two categories so working to Option Level 3 is a priority for most traders.